nuztalgia/.github/.github/developer_certificate.md

 ## Our Process

-In the body of every pull request that you submit to this repository, you'll be prompted to check a box that looks like this:
+In the body of every pull request that you submit to this project, you'll be prompted to check a box that looks like this:

 > - [x] This contribution fully complies with the Developer Certificate of Origin.